 - Do people in your family suffer from allergies?

-Still not sure what MERV rating you should choose?
-Feel free to leave us a comment or call us at 866-438-3458, we’re happy to help!
+Need help choosing the right MERV?
+Feel free to leave us a comment, call us at 866-438-3458, or email us at [email protected].
+We’re happy to help!

-This blog post is approved by the National Air Filtration Association (NAFA) because it aligns with their mission to educate end-users about the importance of air filtration.
+This blog post was written in partnership with the National Air Filtration Association (NAFA) because it aligns with their mission to educate end-users about the importance of air filtration.
 To learn more about NAFA, click here.